tradingview-pine-seeds/docs/guide/data.md

 | __close__  | Last tick price               | `0.1`       |
 | __volume__ | Total number of shares traded | `0`         |

-If your feed is trading data, a valid  OHLCV (Open, High, Low, Close, Value) series should come in each line.
+If your feed is trading data, a valid [OHLCV][support_ohlc] (Open, High, Low, Close, Value) series should come in each line.
 If the feed has a single value per day, then it should be `open` = `close` = `high` = `low`, and `volume` = 0.

 ## Symbol info file format